mattdesl/pen-plotter-blog-post/markdown/Part-2.md

 ![code](https://raw.githubusercontent.com/mattdesl/pen-plotter-blog-post/master/images/code11.png)

-Like in the triangulation example from [Part 1](https://mattdesl.svbtle.com/pen-plotter-1), let's increase our `pointCount` to get a more interesting output.
+Like in the triangulation example from [Part 1](https://mattdesl.svbtle.com/pen-plotter-1), let's increase our `pointCount` to get a more refined output.
 With a high number, like 50,000 points, we will get more detail and smoother polygons.

 ![code](https://raw.githubusercontent.com/mattdesl/pen-plotter-blog-post/master/images/code12.png)

 <sup>✏️ See [here](https://github.com/mattdesl/pen-plotter-blog-post/blob/master/code/patchwork.js) for the final source code of this print.</sup>

+# Recursion

 The real elegance in this algorithm comes from recursing it; after it converges, you can select a new polygon, fill it with points, and re-run the algorithm again from step 2.
 After many iterations, you end up with incredibly detailed patterns.